The KL2 Mentored Career Development Program has three major parts:

-Additional didactic opportunities include a postdoctoral master's degree or certificate in clinical and translational science.
+Additional didactic opportunities include a certificate or postdoctoral master's degree in clinical and translational science.

-Read more about the Postdoctoral Master's Degree Program and Postdoctoral Certificate Program.
+Read more about the Certificate Program and the Postdoctoral Master's Degree Program.

 The NIH requires that you cite the Clinical and Translational Science Award (CTSA) if you receive funding through CCaTS or used any CCaTS services to support your research.
 Read more about properly citing CCaTS in publications.

 Publications supported by CCaTS must be submitted to PubMed Central and be assigned a PubMed Central Identifier (PMCID).
-For instructions, visit Mayo Clinic's Public Access to Scientific Publications Policy intranet site (must be logged in to the Mayo Clinic network) or view this 12-minute step-by-step video.
+For instructions, visit Mayo Clinic's Public Access to Scientific Publications Policy intranet site.
+Log in to the Mayo Clinic network to access.